cjquines/waiting-room-bot/README.md

 4. click "attach and launch"

-if it worked, it should send an "active!" message to the chat. do not close the chat window. do not join audio. use another zoom client to actually participate in the meeting.
+if it worked, it should send an "active!" message to the chat. do not close the chat window. use another zoom client to actually participate in the meeting.